 But it wasn't until I switched gears to solo content strategy that I began thinking about what both companies could offer from a marketing standpoint.
 Much of what my clients did could be automated, and I wanted to provide a thoughtful recommendation.

 HubSpot (technically, HubSpot's Marketing Hub) and Pardot (now Salesforce's Marketing Cloud Account Engagement) are two of the top competitors in the world of marketing automation software.
-Honestly, they're both top-tier options with all the features you could want.
-So when it comes down to it, the comparison is going to be about little things: setup, user interface, and more niche use cases.
+Honestly, they're both top-tier B2B marketing options, but I dug into what separates them to help you make your decision.

 What is Pardot?